decretist/COMP299/README.md

 ---
 ### Week 3 (12 February 2024)
 ### Week 2 (5 February 2024)
-+ Dr Olson confirmed that course code is COMP499
++ Dr (Rick) Olson confirmed that course code is COMP499
 `COMP 499` INDEPENDENT STUDY
 Units: 1-3 Repeatability: Yes (Can be repeated for Credit)
 Individual study including library or laboratory research or program writing.
 A written report is required.
 Project proposal must be submitted and approved prior to enrollment.
 May be repeated for credit.
 + Dr Stern and Dr Olson recommended a poster at the Creative Collaborations Undergraduate Research Conference (CCURC) instead of a written report
++ Paul's proposal for the Seventeenth International Congress of Medieval Canon Law (ICMCL XVII) was accepted this week, so we will be working on lemmatization before regular expressions.
+See [this link](ICMCL.md) for details.
 + Introduction to lemmatization
   - "Humanum genus duobus regitur"
   - "humanus", "genus", "duo", "rego"